Candyman (character): Literature

 The character originated in Clive Barker's short story "The Forbidden", initially printed in semiprozine Fantasy Tales and later published in volume five of Barker's six-volume Books of Blood anthology collection.
 The story was partially inspired by a cautionary tale Barker's grandmother told him when he was six to teach him to be careful of strangers, about a hook-handed man who cut off a boy's genitals.
 It also draws on a motif Barker had developed since his 1973 play Hunter in the Snow: the calmly spoken gentleman-villain.
 The Fantasy Tales publication featured an illustration by artist John Stewart that deviates from the author's words – depicting a beastly man in silhouette with wild hair and an elaborate hook hand.
-In the text itself, Candyman was described thus:
+In the text itself, Candyman is described thus:

 He was bright to the point of gaudiness: His flesh was a waxy yellow.
 His thin lips are pale blue.
 His wild eyes are glittering as if their irises are set with rubies.
 His jacket was patchwork and his trousers are the same.
 He looked, [Helen] thought, almost ridiculous with his bloodstained motley and the hint of rouge on his jaundiced cheeks.

 The Candyman's iconic hook and bees are introduced in the story with Helen and other characters.
-Although Candyman was described as a mysterious Caucasian male having long blonde hair with an unruly red beard, incredibly pale skin that is yellow, and a brightly multicolored patchwork suit, his race, name, place of origin, and backstory are never mentioned; doubting his existence is enough to summon him.
+Although Candyman is described as above, his race, name, place of origin, and backstory are never mentioned; doubting his existence is enough to summon him.